Sitecore/Sitecore.Pathfinder/Website.Demo/layout/layouts/readme.txt

-﻿Place any rendering files in this directory.
+﻿Place any layout files in this directory.

-Supported formats: .cshtml, .aspx, .ascx
+Supported formats: .cshtml, .aspx

 This file can safely be removed.